Before we knew it, our last day reserved for hiking in the Cinque Terre National Park came along.

 An hour and a half and an ice-cream later we finally caught a train to Levanto.

-If you liked this post and are interested in more information on our trip, please click on this link or on the Cinque Terre label in the right frame.
+If you liked this post and are interested in more information about our trip, you are welcome to click on the Cinque Terre label in the right frame.